braillerap/BrailleRap/README.md

 # BrailleRAP

-Based on a [RepRap 3d printer controller](https://reprap.org/wiki/RepRap), BrailleRAP is an open hardware device to emboss Braille text and/or Vector graphics.
+Based on a [RepRap 3d printer controller](https://reprap.org/wiki/RepRap), [BrailleRAP](https://github.com/braillerap/BrailleRap) is an open hardware device to emboss Braille text and/or Vector graphics.
 You can use software like [AccessBrailleRAP](https://github.com/braillerap/AccessBrailleRAP) or [DesktopBrailleRAP](https://github.com/braillerap/DesktopBrailleRAP) to translate text in Braille and build tangible documents with the device.

 BrailleRAP now exist in 2 different sizes: **BrailleRAP** and **BrailleRAP XL**.
 - **BrailleRAP** emboss sheet up to 210x297 mm.
 Lightweight, a completed device will weight less than 5 kg and fit in cabin travel case.
 - **BrailleRAP XL** emboss sheet up to 297x420 mm.
-A larger surface if you need to emboss vector graphics.
+A larger surface if you need more place to emboss vector graphics.

 <figure>
 <img src="https://github.com/braillerap/BrailleRap/blob/master/docs/IMG/github_logo2.jpg" alt="BrailleRAP and BrailleRAP XL image" style="width:75%; align:center;">